-Parents of sick toddler Alfie Evans make new court challenge
+Parents of sick toddler Alfie Evans lose UK court appeal

-Lawyers battled in a London court Wednesday over the fate of Alfie Evans, a terminally ill British toddler whose case has drawn support from Pope Francis and sparked an international debate about the competing rights of the child his doctors and his parents.
+Britain's Court of Appeal on Wednesday rejected a new bid by the parents of terminally ill toddler Alfie Evans to take him to Italy and continue his life support against the wishes of his doctors and judges.

-The 23-month-old boy suffers from a degenerative neurological condition that has left him in a "semi-vegetative state."
-Doctors treating him at Alder Hey Children's Hospital in Liverpool have said further treatment is futile, and the toddler's life support was withdrawn Monday after a series of court rulings sided with the doctors and blocked further medical treatment.
+Doctors say the 23-month-old boy suffers from a degenerative neurological condition that has left him in a "semi-vegetative state" with almost no brain function.
+Medics caring for him at Alder Hey Children's Hospital in Liverpool have said further treatment is futile, and the toddler's life support was withdrawn Monday after a series of court rulings sided with the doctors and blocked further medical treatment.

-Nonetheless, Alfie's parents want to take him to Italy to be cared for at the Vatican's children's hospital, which has said it is willing to take him.
+Alfie's parents continued their fight to take him to Italy to be cared for at the Vatican's children's hospital, which has said it is willing to take him.

-"There is an acceptance that Alfie is dying," said Eleanor King, one of three appeals judges hearing the case Wednesday.

-Paul Diamond, attorney for Alfie's father Tom Evans, said Evans accepted that his won would die but wanted palliative care in line with his Catholic faith.

-Doctors treating Alfie say further treatment is futile and British courts have agreed.
+Three Court of Appeal judges rejected the parents' latest legal bid on Wednesday.
+Judge Andrew McFarlane said nothing had changed since a previous court ruling that Alfie's treatment should end.

-High Court Justice Anthony Hayden on Tuesday rejected the parents' latest appeal, and said his ruling represented "the final chapter in the life of this extraordinary little boy."
-The parents' lawyers went to court Wednesday to try to overturn that decision.
+High Court Justice Anthony Hayden dismissed the parents' case on Tuesday, and said his ruling represented "the final chapter in the life of this extraordinary little boy."

 The months-long legal battle between Alfie's parents, backed by a Christian pressure group, and his doctors has drawn interventions from the pope and Italian authorities, who support the parents' desire to have their son treated in Italy.

+Paul Diamond, attorney for Alfie's father Tom Evans, said Evans accepted that his son would die but wanted palliative care in line with his Catholic faith.

-Alfie's father Tom Evans said Alfie continued to survive with no assistance, and that doctors had subsequently resumed providing oxygen and hydration.
+Alfie's father says the boy has continued to survive with no assistance after life support was withdrawn, and that doctors had subsequently resumed providing oxygen and hydration.
 On Wednesday he said Alfie was being given food again after 36 hours without it.

 "Alfie is doing still as well as he can.
 He's fighting," Evans told ITV television.